albar965/littlenavmap-manual/src/en/OPTIONS.rst

    show a warning if no ``index.html`` file is found in the root directory.
 -  ``Port number``: Default 8965.
-That means you have to use the address ``http://localhost:8965/`` in your browser to access the web page of *Little Navmap*, for example.
+That means you have to use the address ``http://localhost:8965/`` or similar in your browser to access the web page of *Little Navmap*, for example.
 Change this value if you get errors like ``Unable to start the server.
 Error: The bound address is already in use.``.
 -  ``Use encrypted connection (HTTPS / SSL)``: Encrypted connections use